 You and the LASIK staff will work together to develop a treatment plan that works best with your eyes, your goals, your lifestyle.
 Then, utilizing the advanced technology of both the WaveLight FS200 Laser and the WaveLight ALLEGRETTO WAVE, your doctor will perform the LASIK treatment that's right for you.

 For most patients, the WaveLight system offers a unique procedure that actually accounts for the natural shape of your eye.
 You see, earlier LASIK procedures reshaped the cornea with little regard for the way your eyes curve naturally - as a result, LASIK surgery could result in tiny errors in your vision.

-Finally, with the WaveLight FS200 Laser, there's no need to flip out over flaps!
+Finally, with the WaveLight, there's no need to flip out over flaps!
 With traditional LASIK, your surgeon had to create the flap by hand with a surgical blade.
-Now, WaveLigh refractive technology features a second laser, specially designed for fast, precise flap creation.
-This bladeless, all-laser technology only adds to the already-excellent outcomes of the WaveLight ALLEGRETTO WAVEŽ Eye-Q Laser.
+Now, WaveLight refractive technology features a second laser, specially designed for fast, precise flap creation.
+This bladeless, all-laser technology only adds to the already-excellent outcomes of the WaveLight ALLEGRETTO Workstation.